sai-vivek108/ML-Project---PPG-Paints/README.md

 This project applies a dual machine learning approach (Regression and Classification) to analyze and predict attributes within **PPG Industries'** proprietary paint color library.
 This work was conducted as a sponsored academic project, providing hands-on experience with real-world, commercial data science problems.

 The primary objectives were to:
-1.  **Build a Regression Model:** Accurately predict a key continuous color metric.
+1.  **Build a Regression Model:** Accurately predict `response` – a CONTINUOUS output associated with an important paint property
-2.  **Build a Classification Model:** Predict categorical color attributes (e.g., saturation) while systematically addressing significant data imbalance.
+2.  **Build a Classification Model:** Predict `outcome` – a BINARY output associated with the POPULARITY of the paint while systematically addressing significant data imbalance.

 ## Technical Stack